kratoon/salesforce-metadata/README.md

 were generated from
 [salesforce-wsdl-consumer](https://github.com/kratoon3/salesforce-wsdl-consumer).

-Every property is optional and explicitArray for writing an XML file is set to true (always put child nodes in an array).
+Every property is optional and explicitArray for reading an XML file is set to true (always put child nodes in an array).

 ## Usage
-Currently, this version can only read and write XML Metadata files.
-It means that even though the Profile type extends Metadata type, the "fullName" property from Metadata type won't be processed while reading and writing a file.
+Currently, this version can only read and write XML Metadata files, i.e. even though the Profile type extends Metadata type, the "fullName" property from Metadata type won't be processed while reading and writing a file.

 Exported functions: